ibexa/documentation-developer/docs/guide/url_management.md

     Otherwise, redirections for the renamed Content with translations in multiple languages may fail to work properly.

+!!! warning "Known limitations"

+    Legacy Storage Engine doesn't archive URL aliases which initially had the same name in multiple languages.
+    See https://issues.ibexa.co/browse/EZP-31818 for more details.

 ## URL alias patterns

 You can configure how eZ Platform generates URL aliases.
 The configuration is available under `ezpublish.url_alias.slug_converter`, for example: